Christianson Fellows Inspire Volunteer Work Abroad

 Two recipients of the Christianson Fellowship are also visiting Uganda to work in separate programs.

 Erin S., a graduate of the University of Denver, is working for Partners for Access as an assistant manager in Kampala, Uganda.
-She will train community nurses, research and write grants, and oversee the operational functions of the clinic.
+She will train community nurses, research and write grants and be in charge of the operational functions of the clinic.

 Beth M., also in Uganda, is volunteering to help the local communities in Kasokwa learn how to coexist peacefully with the wildlife in the area, and with the primate population in particular.
 The Cornell University graduate is working with the Kasokwa Forest Project.

-“Although the environmental issues faced by East Africans are unique,” said Beth, “I was drawn to working with an organization that addresses human-wildlife conflict because it is a topic that embraces one of the core issues of conservation – the conflict between people’s interests.”
+"Although the environmental issues faced by East Africans are unique," says Martin, "I was drawn to working with an organization that addresses human-wildlife conflict because it is a topic that embraces one of the core issues of conservation – the conflict between people's interests."

 Learn about life abroad